JAForbes/pgmg/readme.md

 ### How do I take a prod snapshot correctly (for local development)?

-Postgres has database level objects (like tables, views, policies) and cluster level global objects (like roles and grants).
+Postgres has database level objects (like tables, views, policies) and cluster level global objects (like roles, grants, tablespaces).

 When you use `pg_dump` you are only getting access to the database level objects not the cluster/global level objects.

 To correctly restore a prod instance locally we recommend first capturing and restoring these global objects via `pg_dumpall -g $DB_URL -f globals.sql`, see the postgres documentation for more information.

 ## Running migrations in production